Will medical marijuana prove to be a miracle treatment for people with multiple sclerosis (MS)?

 There are several ways to take cannabis including ingestion, smoking, vaporizing, and topical use.
 Any kind of smoking can cause injury to the large airways and promote chronic bronchitis, and is not considered a safe way to take cannabis.
 Edibles, while considered safer, are sometimes difficult to measure with regard to the THC quantity.

-Using a vaporizer has shown to be a safe and efficient way to take medicinal cannabis.
+Using a vaporizer has shown to be a way to take medicinal cannabis.
 And topical ointments and dermal patches provide an easy way to target specific areas on the body.

 While some medical facilities and professionals are still opposed to medical marijuana, a growing number of doctors and clinics across the country are calling for more extensive and representative clinical trials as a result of a significant number of successful studies.